livechat/chat.io-docs/site/content/agent-api/api-reference/v0.3/README.md

 | --- | :---: | :---: | :---: |
 | `login` | ✓ | - | - |

+No persmission is required to perform this action.

 Request payload:

 | Request object | Required | Notes |